zang-cloud/zang-node/README.md

 ```

 #### Response data
-Visit the [Zang Docs](http://docs.zang.io) page for more information about the returned data.
+Visit the [Avaya CPaaS Docs](http://docs.zang.io) page for more information about the returned data.

 ### InboundXML

 InboundXML is an XML dialect which enables you to control phone call flow.
-For more information please visit the [Zang InboundXML documentation](http://docs.zang.io/aspx/inboundxml).
+For more information please visit the [Avaya CPaaS InboundXML documentation](http://docs.zang.io/aspx/inboundxml).

 This library helps you generate InboundXML with a set of functions located under `zang.inboundXml`.
 Valid InboundXML documents have only one \<Response\> element at the root level and the rest of the instructions are contained inside.